 Always be sure to completely put out your fire once you are done with it.
 This means that the pit and ashes should be cool to the touch before you leave the area.
 Pour water on the embers, being sure to stand where the steam won’t scald you.
 The fire will hiss and complain and this is a good thing because once it stops, that is one of the signs that your fire is out.
 After dumping the water on, stir the fire well and then douse it with more water.
 Repeat as often as you need to until the embers are dark and soaked.

 Some people shovel dirt on top of their fire to put it out.
 However, if the ashes and embers are still hot, this can actually insulate coals.
 Coals don’t need oxygen to stay heated the way a whole fire does.
 (Think of when you cook in a Dutch oven.)
 So be careful to turn over any coals, ashes, and wet dirt several times before leaving it.

 Fire is important for cooking, making hot water, hygiene, light, warmth, and even for psychological well-being.
 Learning how to build, light, and properly maintain a fire is a huge step in being able to take care of yourself and your loved ones in any situation.

 Always remember that fire, while important, is also dangerous.
-Be aware of your surroundings, use caution, follow the rules, and always stay close to an active fire.
+Be aware of your surroundings, use caution, follow the rules, and always stay close enough to an active campfire to keep it in check.